Accelerated Stochastic Min-Max Optimization Based on Bias-corrected Momentum: Convergence analysis

 \subsection{Assumptions}

-{The convergence analysis of minimax optimization problems are pursued in the literature under conditions that are similar in spirit to what we list below.
-The main difference is that we will be relying on more relaxed assumptions, and applying them to establish} {a better} { convergence of the new bias-corrected momentum methods HCMM-1 and HCMM-2.}

-{To begin with, the} convergence results for the proposed algorithms are presented under each of these two assumptions {on} the risk function: \stepcounter{Assumption} \begin{intassumption}[\textbf{Nonconvex strongly-concave}] The risk function $J(x, y)$ is nonconvex in $x$ {and} $\nu$-strongly concave in $y$, where $\nu$ is a strictly positive constant. $ {\square}$ \end{intassumption} \begin{intassumption}[\textbf{Nonconvex-PL}] The risk function $J(x, y)$ is nonconvex in $x$ while $-J(x, y)$ is $\delta$-PL {(Polyak-Lojasiewicz)} in $y$, i.e., $\forall x \in \mbR^{M_1}, y \in \mbR^{M_2}$, it holds that
+The convergence analysis of minimax optimization problems has been pursued in the literature under conditions similar in spirit to those we list below.
+The main difference is that we will be relying on the Hessian condition and applying it to establish a better convergence of \textbf{HCMM-1} and \textbf{HCMM-2}.
+To begin with, the convergence results for the proposed algorithms are presented under the following two assumptions on the risk function. \stepcounter{Assumption} \begin{intassumption}[\textbf{Nonconvex strongly-concave}] The risk function $J(x, y)$ is nonconvex in $x$ \cblack{and} $\nu$-strongly concave in $y$, where $\nu$ is a strictly positive constant. \end{intassumption} \begin{intassumption}[\textbf{Nonconvex-PL}] The risk function $J(x, y)$ is nonconvex in $x$ while $-J(x, y)$ is $\nu$-PL in $y$, i.e., $\forall x \in \mb{R}^{M_1}, y \in \mb{R}^{M_2}$, it holds that